 Address: 6, 56 Hope Rd, Kingston, Jamaica

-The location of the Bob Marley Museum has so much history to offer both to his fans and the world in general.
+The location of the reggae star Bob Marley has so much history to offer both to his fans and the world in general.

 Located at 6, 56 Hope Rd, Kingston, it was once the legendary musician’s home.
-It was converted into a museum by his wife Mrs. Rita Marley 6 years after Bob Marley passed away.
+It was converted into a museum by his wife Mrs. Rita Marley 6 years after Bob Marley passed away and is one of the most famous Jamaican landmarks out there.

 Bob Marley’s Museum is roughly a 10-minute drive from the Emancipation Park.